Counselling for Children, Teens, & Adults

 Bachelors of Education – Trinity Western University

-Licensed teacher with special education and English language learning qualifications
+Licensed teacher with Special Education and English Language Learning certifications

 Fluent in English and Mandarin Chinese